okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

 }
 ```

-If you start your app after adding this code, you'll see the list of cars displayed in your console on startup.
+If you start your app (using `./mvnw spring-boot:run`) after adding this code, you'll see the list of cars displayed in your console on startup.

 ```
 Car(id=1, name=Ferrari)